Jaycode88/Kicassoo/README.md

 ## Bugs
 ### Open Issues
+#### Logo
+All images provided for logo are not of good enough qaulity to pop on the site as they should.
+Alternative images needed.
+This applies to Meta Icon also!
+Result: I have enhanced one of the supplied Image which looks better atleast until an alternative is provided

+### Solved bugs
 #### Font package
 When the user hovers over a button all text changes to clack except for the letter "N".
 I have diagnosed this to be a font package issue as when I load the buttons with a different font the problem does not exist.
 This issue can also be resolved keeping the "Montaga" Font but removing the transform to uppercase so the letters displayed are lowercase. resolution remover uppercase transform.

-#### Logo
-All images provided for logo are not of good enough qaulity to pop on the site as they should.
-Alternative images needed.
-This applies to Meta Icon also!

 ## Further points to discuss before sign off